comicallybad/Computer_Science_1/ReadMe.md

 2. Make sure it is updated, it should come with g++ tools

 HOW TO RUN THE CODE
-1. Use "g++ *.c -o main.exe"
+1. Use `gcc *.c -o main -lm`
 2. On windows just type in terminal "main.exe" on mac type "./main.exe"

-TO EASILY ACCESS YOUR VM:
-1. Open Cisco Anyconnect and connect to https://secure.vpn.ucf.edu and login
-2. Enter your NID into the login.bat file in project directory and save
-3. In the project directory run "login.bat" and you will be prompted to enter your password
+FOR DEBUGGING CODE
+1. Use `gcc *.c -o main -lm -fsanitize=address -fno-omit-frame-pointer -g`
+2. Run the program, and this will give hints to lines causing possible seg faults.